rjdurlin42/mariokartrev_2_team_4/README.md

 The main customer for this project is Jesse Roberts, however a commercialized version of this product would likely garner attention from people who enjoy playing Mario Kart, fitness, and/or cycling.

+### Recognition

+We would like to recognize the work of Reed Hester, Chase Griffin, and Leah Faulkner, the engineers who designed the first iteration of the Mario Kart Bike.

 ## Repo Organization